JohnTigue/idots/README.md

 EbolaMapper
 ===========

-**EbolaMapper** is a set of Web tools for visualizing outbreaks, including ebola.
+**EbolaMapper** is a set of Web tools for visualizing epidemiological outbreaks, including ebola.
 This includes Web components, mobile apps, and various secondaries such as data validators, converters, and the like.
 In other words, it is **modern open-source anti-virus software**.

 Description
 -----------